ehawb/diss/TZ_tree_search/readme.md

 `theorem_B_test` and `theorem_BC`
 Both just take a potential link graph (NetworkX graph object) as input and return a result about whether the respective theorem of Hall rules it out as a link graph.
 Theorem B is Theorem 15 in my dissertation.
 Theorem BC is Theorem 16 in my dissertation.
 Proofs of both theorems are available there.
-### `tree_search_utils`
+#### `tree_search_utils`
 All the bones for our realization construction program are here.
-I'm not sure it's important to know what all of the little pieces are, so I'll just leave that out.
+I'm not sure it's important to know what all of the little pieces are, so I'm ok treating it as a sort of black box for now.
 Contact me if you have questions.

 ## How to use the modules
 ### The non-realizable theorems